yastn/yastn/docs/source/examples/mps/mps.rst

 Save and load MPS/MPO
 =====================

-YAMPS MPS/MPO can be saved/loaded either to/from a dictionary or an HDF5 file.
+MPS/MPO can be saved/loaded either to/from a dictionary or an HDF5 file.

 .. note::
         :ref:`YAST configuration<tensor/configuration:yast configuration>`